Michael Zametkin

-Michael Zametkin (January 6, 1859 – March 7, 1935) was a Russian-born American labor activist.
+Michael Zametkin (January 6, 1859 – March 7, 1935) was a Ukrainian-born American labor activist.

 Life

 Zametkin was born on January 6, 1859, in Odessa, Russia, the son of papakhi manufacturer Chaim Yoel and Malka.

 Zametkin attended the Odessa Commercial School.
 He was involved in the revolutionary movement from a young age, and in 1877-1878 he was one of the 28 members of the first Odessa “kruzshok" (circle), which established an illegal school to teach Jewish youngsters Russian and socialism.
 By 1880, he was being watched by the police.
 In 1882, he immigrated to America for political reasons as the head of the first Odessa Am Olam and settled in New York City.

 Shortly after arriving in America, Zametkin took a prominent position as a pioneer in the Jewish socialist movement.
 He was involved in a number of associations and organizations in that movement throughout the 1880s and 1890s.
 He spent years stitching shirts for 4-5 dollars a week, and he was a main organizer of a shirtmakers union, one of the first Jewish trade unions in America, together with Morris Hillquit and Louis Miller.
 He supported Henry George's campaign for mayor of New York City in 1886.
 That year, he also influenced the Jewish Worker's Association to join the Socialist Labor Party.
 When the Jewish Worker's Association abolished itself in 1887, he organized a Jewish branch for that party.
 In 1888, he separated from that branch and founded a new one for Russian-speaking Jewish socialists.
 He spoke and wrote in Russian during that time, only switching to Yiddish in 1892.
 In 1890, he was a founder of the social democratic weekly Di Arbayter Tsaytung (The Workers’ Newspaper), which he was a main leader of until the paper ceased publishing in 1902.
 He wrote a number of topics for the paper, including economic and socio-political issues, semi-fictional stories and allegories with a socialist character, current events, and literature.
 He also wrote for the daily Dos Abend Blatt (The Evening Newspaper) and Zuntog Abend Blat (Sunday Evening Newspaper).